-Carbuncle is collection of boils developed under the skin caused by bacterial infection of hair follicles in induction of swelling.
+Carbuncle is a collection of boils developed under the skin caused by bacterial infection of hair follicles in the induction of swelling.

-Green tea, is a precious drink processed numbers of health benefit known to almost everyone in Asia and Western world.
+Green tea is a precious drink processed numbers of health benefit known to almost everyone in Asia and the Western world.

 Further analysis also suggested that application EGCG inhibited the typhimurium type III protein effectors in restriction of bacterial invasion into tested cells.

 Some researchers at the Mashhad University of Medical Sciences, after lenghty searching for effective agent without inducing intolerant adverse effect for treatment of bacterial infection, found that green tea catechins, the major green tea polyphenols, shows antimicrobial activity against resistant pathogens, including Staphylococcus aureus (S. aureus) and the standard strain of Pseudomonas aeruginosa (P. aeruginosa).